A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1880) ``Gymnasialleher v.
-Schaewen" [Paul von Schaewen] , Zur L\"{o}sung trinomischer Gleichungen. \emph{Zeitschrift f\"{u}r mathematische und naturwissenschaftlichen Unterricht [Hoffmann Z.]} \textbf{11}, 264--267. { Cited in \textsc{Heymann 1894a} and \textsc{1894b} , and in \textsc{Goldziher 1911} .} In this note, a high school teacher in Saarbr\"{u}cken takes issue with several claims made in \textsc{G\"{u}nther 1880} {G\"{u}nther, Siegmund}.
+In this note, a high school teacher in Saarbr\"{u}cken takes issue with several claims made in \hyperref[Gun1880]{\textsc{G\"{u}nther 1880}} {Gunther@G\"{u}nther, Siegmund}.
 After offering corrections to a few typographical errors in G\"{u}nther's paper, Schaewen works several examples showing that G\"{u}nther's continued reciprocal root algorithm converges to the intended root of the initial trinomial equation only in special cases, and gives some empirical deductions based on these calculations.
-In a gracious postscript, Dr. G\"{u}nther admits that ``[Schaewen's] remark that the [continued reciprocal roots] are not suitable for numerical computation appears to be generally true.
+In a gracious postscript, Dr. G\"{u}nther admits that ``[von Schaewen's] remark that the [continued reciprocal roots] are not suitable for numerical computation appears to be generally true.
 For the time being, as long as the nature of these new forms is still little studied, we can only conclude that in some instances we have found [his observations] confirmed, and that in others there was a fairly rapid convergence."
+The paper is (thus far) unique in using the term \emph{Kettenradical} {Kettenradical@\emph{Kettenradical}}, in this case in reference to \eqref{E:Gun1880-2}.